Degrees offered: B.Agri, B.E /B.Tech, B.Sc., B.Sc.(Hons), B.Tech M.Tech, B.Voc., BS

 Food Researcher has to research different varieties of food and see if they meet the quality standards.

-A site engineer has to maintain safety regulation for any on-going site work and has to make sure that all the technical and material needs are fulfilled for site development.
+A site engineer has to maintain safety regulations for any ongoing site work and has to make sure that all the technical and material needs are fulfilled for site development.

 A crop specialist works on crops and researches on them.
 The main aim is to develop methods to yield more crops and of the highest quality.